cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

 one for adding application-oriented literal forms.
-It uses these registries to add encoding indicators for a more complete coverage of encoding variation, and to add two application-oriented literal forms that enhance EDN with text representations of epoch-based date/times and of IP addresses and prefixes {{-iptag}}.
+It uses these registries to add encoding indicators for a more complete coverage of encoding variation, and to add application-oriented literal forms that enhance EDN with text representations of epoch-based date/times and of IP addresses and prefixes {{-iptag}} as well as an application-oriented literal that represents cryptographic hash values computed from byte strings.

 In addition, this document registers a media type identifier and a content-format for CBOR diagnostic notation.
 This does not